What type of content do you primarily create?

 The content doesn't simply have to sound good; it has to be interesting as well.
 Your listeners want the best information, insights, or entertainment possible.
 Learning storytelling techniques, practicing your pacing, and cutting extraneous content from the final track will set the stage for quality episodes now and into the future.

-6. Pitch to newsletters
+6. How to get featured in podcast newsletters

 Now that you know who you're talking to, what you're talking to them about, and feel confident your content is good, it's time to scratch pitching your show—and heavily.